All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 You may not be a candidate if you: - Have a personal or family history of medullary thyroid carcinoma - Have a history of Multiple Endocrine Neoplasia syndrome type 2 (MEN 2) - Have a history of pancreatitis - Are taking certain medications that may interact with tirzepatide

-This list is not exhaustive.
+This list isn't exhaustive.
 Your provider will review your complete medical history before making a recommendation.
-That conversation is an essential part of the process.
+That conversation is an important part of the process.

-If you are unsure whether tirzepatide might be right for you, FormBlends offers a that takes about two minutes.
-It is not a diagnosis (it simply helps you understand whether a provider consultation makes sense as a next step.
+If you're unsure whether tirzepatide might be right for you, FormBlends offers a that takes about two minutes.
+It isn't a diagnosis (it simply helps you understand whether a provider consultation makes sense as a next step.

 What to Expect in Your First Month